 Lewiston-Porter Middle School

-- Advisory will meet every other day on days A and C.
+- Advisory will meet every other day on days 1 and 3.

 - At the start of each month the Principal and/or Vice Principal will present the Character word of the month.

 - Each week the Jr. Honor Society will present the word of the week on the announcements.